-A former professional cyclist himself, David Parsons, 26, has used his love of the sport to create a unique training centre in Adelaide where each bike is linked to virtual reality software which can be tailored to match a rider’s fitness ability.
+A former professional cyclist himself, David Parsons, 26, has used his love of the sport to create a unique virtual cycling training centre in Adelaide where each bike is linked to virtual reality software which can be tailored to match a rider’s fitness ability.

 The software, called Zwift, has become a popular training tool amongst professional cyclists, allowing them to put their endurance to the test without leaving their home or gym.
 By virtual cycling, athletes can find more time in their day to train, or even to participate in other activities, by cutting out travelling ties to the gym or other professional cycling training spaces.

 When their bike is connected to the software, it becomes harder to pedal when they are going up a hill in the virtual world and vice versa on a downward slope.
 By creating this experience, virtual cycling is able to emulate the difficulties of difficult terrain or uphill climbs, allowing the technology to be more versatile to a wider range of cycler skillsets.

 Parsons had the idea to connect more than one bike to the software, allowing teammates not only to compete against other riders around the world, but against each other — in the comfort of a climate-controlled studio.